kuzzleio/kuzzle-how-to/replicate-to-sql-with-generic-events/README.md

 3 scripts have been created, and they allow you to test this plugin.

-* import-data.js load open data into kuzzle.
+- import-data.js load data into kuzzle.
-* count-data.js count data inside the kuzzle ES datastore and the postgres Database.
+- count-data.js count data inside the kuzzle ES datastore and the postgres Database.
-* delete-data.js search all data inside the kuzzle datastore and delete them.
+- delete-data.js search all data inside the kuzzle datastore and delete them.

-We will be using this data model to load data into kuzzle, and replicate this into Postgres using the same model.
-Those data are load from the file located in `samples/Yellow_taxi.csv`
+We will be using this data model to load data into kuzzle, and replicate them into Postgres using the same model.
+Those data are loaded from the file located in `samples/Yellow_taxi.csv`

 ```javascript
 function formatDocument(fields = []) {